-Centre Bell is a multi-purpose arena in the borough of Ville-Marie in Montreal, Quebec, Canada.
+Here's The Rundown: Centre Bell is a multi-purpose arena in the borough of Ville-Marie in Montreal, Quebec, Canada.
 The arena was formerly known as the Molson Centre.
 Centre Bell covers an area of 1.568 hectares.
 The arena has a seating capacity of 21,302, attracting more than 1 million spectators for hockey games and 825,000 for its shows.
 The arena has consistently been listed as one of the world’s busiest arenas, usually receiving the highest attendance of any stadium in Canada.
 The arena is also the fifth-busiest in the world based on ticket sales for non-sporting events.
 Centre Bell incorporates state-of-the-art technology to ensure the perfect atmosphere in terms of sound, comfort, catering, and more for any occasion, regardless of size.
 Centre Bell also holds six restaurants and is ideal for corporate gatherings and receptions.
 You can enjoy unforgettable moments in its premium spaces.

 3 Best Landmarks in Montreal, QC

 Expert recommended Top 3 Landmarks in Montreal, Quebec.
-All of our landmarks actually undergo a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and price to the general excellence.
+All of our landmarks actually undergo a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and cost to the general excellence.
 You deserve only the best!

-Old Port of Montreal is one of the historic ports in Montreal, Quebec, Canada.
+Here's The Rundown: Old Port of Montreal is one of the historic ports in Montreal, Quebec, Canada.
 The place provides access to various activities for Montrealers and visitors, including the Montréal Science Centre, Clock Tower, and IMAX Theatre.
 The historic site even affords riverfront access for walking, cycling, rollerblading, quadricycle, pedalo, and Segway rentals.
 Old Port of Montreal is an excellent family getaway spot with many activities, including boat rides, clubs, and a show center.
 Visitors can explore European vibes in this area in the middle of a North American downtown, making it a unique experience.
 You can view the Jacques Cartier Bridge, Jean Drapeau Island, and the Montreal skyline from the other direction.
 Old Port of Montreal is also a famous fishing spot and tourist attraction in greater Montreal.

 Specialty: